ANIMALS

 Colobus Monkey

-very young.
+The Colobus is born white and turns black (with white coloring) while still very young.
 They have no thumbs and prefer treetops and tender leaves in Eastern Africa.

 Red Colobus Monkey